Takiat Ibrahim: History

 Historically, drums were sounded 3 times a day to announce that meals are ready.

 In the 16th century, chronicler Mujir al-Din provided a description of the kitchen in Hebron; he stated that drums are struck at the door of the kitchen each day after the afternoon prayer, which is the time for distribution.
 He estimated the quantity of bread made each day at 14,000-15,000 loaves.
+He referred to the kitchen as al-simat al-karim, and called it "one of the wonders of this world", he further stated that both locals and outsiders visited the kitchen.

 Ottoman Era

+The pre-Ottoman soup kitchen was adopted by the new Ottoman rules following their conquest, it appears once in the Ottoman record in 1553, in which its said to receive 10,000 akçe from the treasury of Egypt, and 2,000 mudd of wheat for bread making.

 During the 16th and 17th centuries during Ottoman rule, a significant portion of the income of both the sanctuary of Abraham as well as the Haseki Sultan Imaret in Jerusalem came in the form of olive oil, which was stored in vacant soap factories; oil was taken out and sold off to fund items like food for the soup kitchen.
 During that period, both kitchens continued to feed the poor twice a day.

 17th-century Ottoman explorer Evliya Çelebi recounted a public kitchen in Hebron on one of his visits, in his writings, he mentions being served a bowl of "the soup of Abraham", he further stated that each person had his bowl filled with that soup, which was "enough for the subsistence of men with their families."

 Modern history

 The takiyya has been relocated twice during its modern history, but remained in the Old City of Hebron, and close to the Sanctuary of Abraham.
 The hospice was initially adjacent to the Sanctuary but has since been moved due to limited Palestinian access to the Sanctuary.
 In 1983, the Awqaf directorate moved the takiyya was moved to a new building to the north of Sanctuary.

+In 2026, Anadolu Agency reported that the monthly costs of running the kitchen totaled 250,000 NIS (then 80,600 USD).
+It also reported that before the 2023 Gaza War, the kitchen consumed 300kg of meat daily, which increased to 700kg daily due to the deteriorating economic situation in the West Bank, where the Palestinian economy shrunk by 25% during Q4 of 2023.